 5. Find “Steam” and uninstall it.

 You can now redownload Steam and follow the on-screen instructions to install.

 Hopefully, with the above fixes, you will be able to solve the issue of Steam games not launching.
-If, however, your issue lies with Steam not opening, then you can follow the fixes here.
-One last thing, you should also speed up your Steam downloads to avoid long waiting time.
+If, however, Steam won’t launch altogether or isn’t opening, then follow our fixes here.
+One last thing: you should also speed up your Steam downloads to avoid a long waiting time.